Sangarshanan/sangarshanan.github.io/_posts/2020-04-11-music-so-far.md

 ---

-Everyone listens to music, its fun soothing and honestly makes me wanna not kill myself when travelling. its always fun to share the music you love with other people, I've always found that it's an excellent icebreaker and a way to bond.
+Everyone listens to music, its fun soothing and honestly makes me wanna not kms when travelling. its always fun to share the music you love with other people, I've always found that it's an excellent icebreaker and a way to bond.
 But there is always this mental barrier..
-What if my music is not cool enough ? or worse it what if the other person likes nickelback.
+What if my music is not cool enough ? or worse it what if the other person likes Nickelback.

-Back in college manliness was measured by the number of experimental prog metal bands you can name and you can only listen to clairo alone with noice cancelling headphones cause you dont want the guys to discover that you could be a pretty girl.
+Back in college manliness was measured by the number of experimental prog metal bands you can name and you can only listen to Clairo alone with noise cancelling headphones cause you don't want the guys to discover that you could be a pretty girl.
 Maybe your whole personality revolves around the fact that you love death grips and you literally cannot and will not let anything else define you as a person cause being different is the only thing that will fill the void your unhappy childhood left in your soul.
 I apologize for the above statements, Now I am trying to fill in words so that this paragraph looks symmetric on the website.

 ## God bless the return of 80s Nostalgia